-We have global rights to the EGP-437 Combination Product and, subject to regulatory approval, expect to commercially launch our EGP-437 Combination Product in the U.S. during 2017 for the treatment of non-infectious anterior uveitis.
+We have global rights to the EGP-437 Combination Product and hope to obtain approval of our EGP-437 Combination Product in the U.S. for the treatment of non-infectious anterior uveitis by the end of 2017.
 Additionally, we plan to develop our EGP-437 Combination Product for the treatment of additional high value ocular indications that have an inflammatory component, such as dry eye, seasonal allergic conjunctivitis and macular edema.